phetsims/phet-info/doc/alternative-input-quickstart-guide.md

 Scenery will pan to put the focused Node in the center of the viewport when focus changes and when the focused Node moves.
 Try to make your focused Node the logical interactive display object.
 For example, if you have a draggable component that is a child of a larger Node, make the draggable component the focused Node so that scenery can keep that Node displayed.
-If you must do something else, you can use animatedPanZoomSingleton to specifically pan to a Node.
+If you must do something else, you can use animatedPanZoomSingleton to control the panning.
 For example:

 ```js
 animatedPanZoomSingleton.listener.panToNode( myNode, false );